 Intermittent fasting does three things to the human body – in a nutshell: Hormesis, Ketosis and Autophagy.

 Don’t worry if this sounds like a foreign language, I’ll explain.

 Hormesis triggers protective metabolic pathways to increase mitochondrial density.
 This way the immune system of the body gets better.
 In the long run, it makes the body’s organisms much stronger.
 In human terms, you will not fall prey to diseases as easily or often.

-Ketosis is the process of elevating ketone substances in bloodstream.
-Due to ketosis, the body burns fat to fuel the bodily functions.
-It’s a good way to get rid of unwanted fatty tissues too – this is why you’ll here people talking excitedly about a keto diet.
+Ketosis is the process of elevating ketone substances in the bloodstream.
+Due to ketosis, the body burns fat to fuel bodily functions.
+It’s a good way to get rid of unwanted fatty tissues too – this is why you’ll hear people talking excitedly about a keto diet.

 Autophagy turns the body’s old waste products and protein into energy and recycles the body waste through self-digestion – basically your stronger cells combine with those that are not as strong and this as all sorts of benefits.

 But a word of warning, there are many positives with intermittent fasting, but that doesn’t mean fasting as much as you can it the right thing to do, you can have too much of a good thing as they say, so have a plan that works for your body and your lifestyle.